wangywUST/wangywust.github.io/index.md

 ## About Me

 I am currently an Applied Scientist at [Amazon Inc.](https://www.amazon.science/).
-I am fortunate to work with [Prof. Alan L. Yuille](https://www.cs.jhu.edu/~ayuille/).
-I received my Ph.D. in Computer Science at [Max Planck Institute for Informatics](https://www.mpi-inf.mpg.de/), where I was fortunate to be advised by [Prof. Bernt Schiele](https://people.mpi-inf.mpg.de/~schiele/) and [Prof. Qianru Sun](https://qianrusun.com/).
-As part of the [European Laboratory for Learning and Intelligent Systems (ELLIS) Ph.D.
-Program](https://ellis.eu/phd-postdoc), I was also co-supervised by [Dr. Christian Rupprecht](https://chrirupp.github.io/) and [Prof. Andrea Vedaldi](https://www.robots.ox.ac.uk/~vedaldi/) in the [Visual Geometry Group (VGG)](https://www.robots.ox.ac.uk/~vgg/) at the [University of Oxford](https://www.ox.ac.uk/).
-From 2018 to 2019, I was a research intern at the [National University of Singapore](https://www.comp.nus.edu.sg/), working with [Prof. Tat-Seng Chua](https://www.chuatatseng.com/) and [Prof. Qianru Sun](https://qianrusun.com/).
-Prior to this, I obtained my bachelor’s degree from [Tianjin University](http://www.tju.edu.cn/english/index.htm).
+I received my Ph.D. in Computer Science at [National University of Singapore](https://nus.edu.sg/), where I was fortunate to be advised by [Prof. Bryan Hooi](http://bhooi.github.io/).
+Prior to this, I obtained my Master of Philosophy (MPhil) degree from [The Hong Kong University of Science and Technology](https://hkust.edu.hk/) and Bachelor degree from [Southeast University](https://www.seu.edu.cn/english/_t1875/main.htm).

-My research lies at the intersection of **computer vision** and **machine learning** -- with a special focus on building intelligent visual systems that are continual and data-efficient.
+My research lies at the  -- with a special focus on building intelligent visual systems that are continual and data-efficient.
 My research interests include **continual learning**, **few-shot learning**, **semi-supervised learning**, and **image generation**.

 <!--
 <strong style="color:#e74d3c; font-weight:600">I am looking for a postdoc or research scientist position in the US and EU.
 I would appreciate a ping if you see a job I might fit.</strong>